 Certain elements appear on stalls across all markets, beginning with:

-The mainstay of any Christmas market in Vienna is the Punschstand (punch booth), which serves piping hot Weihnachtspunsch (Christmas punch).
+Getränke are drinks, and the mainstay of any Christmas market in Vienna is the Punschstand (punch booth), which serves piping hot Weihnachtspunsch (Christmas punch).

-Punsch’s main components are fruit and alcohol (I know, not helpful).
 A couple of important variations are:

 - Kinderpunsch (children’s punch): punch that contains no alcohol, which may also be described as alkoholfrei (alcohol free).

 - Glühwein (similar to the British concept of mulled wine).
+Look for Uhudlerglühwein (my preference), made from a special regional wine variety.

-Boards above and around the Punschstand list the various varieties for sale.
-As with most aspects of modern life, we’re no longer content with a handful of basic options and the market air carries the aroma of dozens of punch varieties, mostly based around some kind of fruit (Obst) and berries (Beeren).
+As with most aspects of modern life, we’re no longer content with a handful of basic options; the market air carries the aroma of dozens of punch varieties, mostly based around some kind of fruit (Obst) or berries (Beeren).
 Common examples are:

 - Erdbeerpunsch: strawberry